 My Latest News

 Welcome!
 I’m Lucy Worsley, by day Chief Curator at Historic Royal Palaces, and by night a writer of history books.
+I’m occasionally to be spotted on the BBC, most recently with a repeat of the series ‘A Very British Murder with Lucy Worsley’, which is linked to my most recent book of the same name.

 Thanks for visiting, do come on in & look around, and I hope to meet you in the flesh at one of my talks some day!